Tonny-Gu/Tonny-Gu/README.md

 I am:
 - A MS/PhD Student at King Abdullah University of Science and Technology.
-- A developer and researcher working on High-Performance Networking and Computing.
+- A developer and researcher interested in High-Performance Networking and Computing.
 - An enthusiast of
   - Advanced / Weird / Rare / Portable computing devices.
   - Cheap cloud services.